 Things are always spilling over from one day to the next, but I minimize this by prioritization.
 Using a technique from author Stephen Covey (“The Seven Habits of Highly Effective People”), I determine if each task is urgent or not urgent, and if it is important or not important.
 I then make a table listing things that fall in each category.

 For me, “urgent and important” is delivering a baby or seeing a patient, while “not urgent and not important” is painting my toenails.
 I prioritize emails too, color coding them by what part of my job they involve and their urgency.

 Slightly neurotic?
 Maybe.
 Organized?
 Hopefully.
 Suffice it to say that when I organize and prioritize, I find clarity in my purpose for the day and accomplish more of what matters to me.

 Finally, mindfulness.
 Perhaps you find yourself wandering from one thing to the next or failing to complete something you start.
 Many people struggle with this and find it hard to be “mindful” of what they are doing and what their goals are.

 “Mindfulness” has multiple meanings including: awareness, presence of mind, returning to oneself and refocusing.
 There are multiple books, programs, apps, conferences and retreats that focus on mindfulness.
 Meditation, yoga, tai chi and focused breathing are a few activities that can assist with becoming more mindful.

-Some clinics also have integrative medicine practitioners who can help you with other mindfulness strategies.
-One strategy taught by the UW Integrative Medicine Program is to say to yourself, “Pause, be present, proceed.”
+Some clinics also have Integrative Health practitioners who can help you with other mindfulness strategies.
+One strategy taught by the UW Integrative Health Program is to say to yourself, “Pause, be present, proceed.”
 That means: Take a breath, notice what you are doing, be in the present moment and then go forward with clarity and focus.